 Finally to publish the OS Layer out to PVS we need to create an Image Template.
-Image Template’s bundle the OS Layer, Platform Layer and any Application Layer together.
+Image Template’s bundle the OS Layer, Platform Layer and any number of Application Layer’s together.
 It is when you are publishing an Image Template that all these different layers are merged together to create a desktop for end user consumption.
-In the UMC, navigate to Images -> Create Template.
+In the Management Console, navigate to Images -> Create Template.

 Note: At any time you can edit an Image Template and assign/remove Application Layers and so on.

 Enter an appropriate name and description.
 Select an icon or upload your own.

 Select the only available OS Layer recently created.

 No Application Layer’s are available at the moment so we can continue on.
 When we have an Application Layer available we can come back and edit this Image Template to include the layer.

 Rather than have ELM publish the image to the ELM Share, instead we want the ELM Appliance to publish the image out to PVS.
 Click on New.